|

 Outside

-of Salzburg, the most important building connected with Mozart's
+of Salzburg, the most important Mozart building

 Between September 1784 and April